aristocrats/sikky/README.md

 ## Workflow

-* `npm run clean:build` - remove the build directory
+* `npm run build:tsc` - transpile TypeScript down to ES2016
-* `npm run build` - build bundle both for development and production
+* `npm run build` - transpile down to ES2015, and builds a bundle both for development and production
 * `npm run build:dev` - builds bundle for development
 * `npm run build:prod` - builds bundle for production
 * `npm run lint` - validates all TypeScript files
-* `npm run tsc` - transpile TypeScript down to ES2015

 ## Why TypeScript, Rollup and Buble?

 TypeScript doesn't offer much more than just  selecting the module export type, and it bundles down to a horrible `ES5` code.
+So my choice TypeScript is set to bundle down to `ES2016`.
+From there it's up to you 'if you wannt to transpile down to `ES2015`.
-So you would need to transpile down to `ES2015`, and from there use a real `ES2015 compiler`.
+If so, you would need a real `ES2015 compiler`.

 Babel is the people's favorite, but it's not quick enough, and provides additional code in your bundled files for example if you are using `ES2016` classes.
 So the choice fell on `Bublé`.